 Want proven strategies and teaching resources to promote reading fluency?
 Visit the Reading Activities I Page, Reading Activities II Page, and the Reading Fluency Page.

 4. VOCABULARY - Vocabulary refers to the words we must know in order to communicate effectively.
 With relationship to reading, vocabulary plays an important role in two major ways.
-Vocabulary is very important to reading comprehension.
-Simply put, children cannot understand what they are reading without knowing what most of the words mean.

 Children learn most of their vocabulary indirectly through everyday experiences but some vocabulary should be taught directly to support reading comprehension.

 On the Reading Vocabulary page, we cover this broad topic in depth and highlight the type of vocabulary skills we find essential when teaching reading.

 Parent Tips - Parents, read aloud to your children.
 This is a top strategy for building their vocabularies.
 Once they read fluently, encourage them to read extensively on their own.
 These are two of the best ways to expand vocabulary and oral expression skills.